music-suite/music-suite/docs/src/User-Guide.md

 ## Key signatures

 By default the key signature of C is used.
-We can override the *global* key signature using @[keySignature].
+We can override the *global* key signature using [keySignature][ref-keySignature].

 ```haskell+music
 keySignature (key db MajorMode) $ seq [db,eb,f]
 ```

-We can also set the key signature for a specific time span using @[keySignatureDuring].
+We can also set the key signature for a specific time span using [keySignatureDuring][ref-keySignatureDuring].

 ```haskell+music
 keySignatureDuring (1 <-> 2) (key db MinorMode) $ seq [db,eb,f]